KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/ExpressionRegulation.md

-# Class: Association about Gene Expression Regulation (ExpressionRegulation)
+# Class: Expression Regulation (ExpressionRegulation)

 _Association about the regulation of the gene expression of a gene done by another gene, protein or_